- Erica A Eugster, MD

 - Indiana University School of Medicine

 Pituitary gigantism refers to growth hormone (GH) excess that occurs before fusion of the epiphyseal growth plates.
 Therefore, by definition the condition is only seen in growing children.
-In this setting, elevated levels of serum GH and IGF-I cause rapid, excessive linear growth and, if unchecked, extremely tall adult stature.
+In this setting, elevated levels of serum GH and insulin-like growth factor I (IGF-I) cause rapid, excessive linear growth and, if unchecked, extremely tall adult stature.
 In contrast, GH excess that begins in adulthood, after complete epiphyseal fusion, has no effect on stature and is called acromegaly.
 Although many historical claims of gigantism have been exaggerated, case reports of true pituitary giants with heights of up to 8 feet 11 inches (272 cm) are documented in the medical literature .
 (See "Causes and clinical manifestations of acromegaly".)

 Pituitary gigantism typically is a sporadic and isolated condition.
 However, it may occur within the context of a coexisting disorder or arise according to a pattern of familial inheritance.